Local analysis of fast magnetic reconnection: Introduction

+In standard problems of spatial scale $a$, the advective is enormous compared to the diffusive term.
+This ratio is given by the magnetic Reynolds number $R_m\equiv va/(\eta/\mu_0)$ or the P\'eclet number $P_e\equiv va/D_T$, which are often between $10^4$ and $10^{10}$.
+Empirically, magnetic reconnection and thermal equilibration are observed to occur on a timescale approximately an order of magnitude longer than the ideal evolution time $a/v$ regardless of how small the diffusive term may be.
+Once understood, the obvious explanation is that neighboring streamlines of natural flows, $d\vec{x}/dt=\vec{v}$, generally have a spatial separation that increases exponentially with time, which makes the advection-diffusion equation exponentially sensitive to the diffusive terms.
+This paradigm has been accepted for thermal equilibration since the 1984 paper by Aref \cite{Aref:1984} but has been largely ignored without justification by the magnetic-reconnection community.

+Faraday's law, $\partial\vec{B}/\partial t=-\vec{\nabla}\times\vec{E}$, determines all evolutions of magnetic fields---even the most paradoxical, a fast magnetic reconnection, a topology change on a timescale that is approximately an order of magnitude longer than the topology-conserving ideal timescale.
 An understanding of fast magnetic reconnection requires an understanding of the mathematical properties of Faraday's law and the electric field, but many of the most important properties are little known.
-Eight these were reviewed in Appendix A of Reference \cite{Boozer:surf2022}.
+Eight of these were reviewed in Appendix A of Reference \cite{Boozer:surf2022}.

-The first property in this list of eight is a general expression for the electric field, which was discussed \cite{Boozer:coordinates} in 1981:
+The first property in this list of eight is a general expression for the electric field.
+Conventionally, the electric field in Faraday's law is expressed in a frame of reference moving with the velocity $\vec{v}$, the mass-flow velocity of the plasma.
+This is called Ohm's law.
+In its simplest form, $\vec{E}+\vec{v}\times\vec{B}=\eta\vec{j}$, but realistic expressions are far more complicated.
+A different procedure was introduced by Boozer \cite{Boozer:coordinates} in 1981.
+The velocity of the frame of reference $\vec{u}_\bot$ in the non-relativistic Lorentz transformation of electromagnetic fields is chosen to maximally simplify the general expression for $\vec{E}$.
+One obtains